H. Jost Reinhold received his BS/MS degree in Industrial Engineering (Ingegneria Gestionale) from the Politecnico di Milano, Italy.

-For the following three years he worked as a consultant for Data Mining Systems, in New York, where he was part of a team, lead by prof. Vasant Dhar, that developed systematic trading models for commodities utilizing machine Learning methods (a genetic-based rule-learner was developed in-house by the team).
-The models were used by a major bank for their proprietary trading.
+For the following three years he worked as a consultant for Deutsche Bank, in New York, where he was part of a team that developed systematic trading models for commodities utilizing machine learning methods (a genetic-based rule-learner was developed in-house by the team).
+The models were used by the bank for their proprietary trading.

 From 2005 he has been assisting prof. G. Arbia with the courses of Elementi di Statistica (2nd year of the Bachelor in Communication Sciences), Data Analysis (2nd year of the Masters in Marketing, Corporate Communication, Management), and Metodi Quantitativi (1st year of the Masters in Public Management and Policy and, formerly, Media Management).